 My aim during the first encounter is to get at “the hot spot”, and form an idea about which treatment might be most suitable.
 The hot spot is a perspective on the present situation, a “selected fact” as W.R.
 Bion called it, that might lead to a deeper understanding of the feelings of each family member.
 The idea is not to arrive at a psychiatric diagnosis but to suggest a formulation that best describes an aching point and captures the parents’ interest.

-ppd-far-o-mor-sangkammare-beskurenFor example, a mother is reported to have a postnatal depression.
+ppd-far-o-mor-sangkammare-beskurenFor example, a mother is presented as having a postnatal depression.
 But I notice that the relationship with her husband seems to be the major trouble.
-Mum is angry with and disappointed in Dad.
-But she is a “good girl” and keeps a stiff upper lip.
-Her feelings pop out as nasty comments that upset him – and an evil circle starts spinning.
+Mum is angry and disappointed with Dad.
+She keeps a stiff upper lip, but her feelings pop out as nasty comments that upset him – and an evil circle starts spinning.
+Also, he may have troubles of his own after having become father.
 A brief couple therapy might be the most appropriate way of helping them get back on track again.
 I do this by putting words to their difficulties in seeing through the fog that exists in any relationship under pressure.
 For example: “You’re angry with your husband.
 But good girls don’t get mad, you think.
 So you bite the bullet and try to be nice.
 But he feels you are sore and sulky and he gets annoyed.
 Then the quarrel starts and, just like two boxers, each one of you withdraws to the ringside corner while staring at the opponent.
 Marriage could be more fun, right?”

 http://shesaid.com